PyChanyoung/PyChanyoung.github.io/_posts/2023-10-08-AceProductcaseInterviewQuestions.md

 Example Questions:

 - How would you set up an experiment to test a new feature in Quora?

+  - Sample Answer: First, I'd define our success criteria, perhaps it's increased engagement.
+I'd then segment users into two groups: one that experiences the new feature and another that doesn't.
+We'd compare the behavior between the groups over a set period and see if the new feature delivers on our success criteria.

 - How would you decide whether or not to launch a feature change?

+  - Sample Answer: After the A/B test, I'd evaluate if the feature meets our defined success criteria.
+If there's a positive impact and user feedback aligns, it would make a strong case for launch.
+It's key to combine both data insights and user sentiment.

 - What changes would you make to the TikTok app?

 - How would you test if the proposed change is effective or not?

+  - Sample Answer: I'd conduct an A/B test.
+One user group would have the new feature while the other wouldn't.
+By comparing engagement metrics, especially participation in these feature, we can gauge the feature's effectiveness.

 ### 3. Diagnose a Problem (18%)